SAP/luigi/docs/luigi-client-api.md

 -   `modalSettings` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** opens a view in a modal.
 Use these settings to configure the modal's title and size
     -   `modalSettings.title` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** modal title.
 By default, it is the node label.
 If there is no label, it is left empty
     -   `modalSettings.size` **(`"l"` \| `"m"` \| `"s"`)** size of the modal (optional, default `"l"`)
-    -   `modalSettings.width` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** possible to specify modals width.
-Allowed entities 'px', '%', 'rem' and 'em'.
+    -   `modalSettings.width` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** lets you specify a precise width for the modal.
+Allowed units are 'px', '%', 'rem', 'em', 'vh' and 'vw'.
-    -   `modalSettings.height` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** possible to specify modals height.
-Allowed entities 'px', '%', 'rem' and 'em'.
+    -   `modalSettings.height` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** lets you specify a precise height for the modal.
+Allowed units are 'px', '%', 'rem', 'em', 'vh' and 'vw'.
 -   `splitViewSettings` **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** opens a view in a split view.
 Use these settings to configure the split view's behaviour
     -   `splitViewSettings.title` **[string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)** split view title.
 By default, it is the node label.
 If there is no label, it is left empty
     -   `splitViewSettings.size` **[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** height of the split view in percent (optional, default `40`)